saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 Every override or rejection is captured as feedback for future model improvement.

-This design combines AI efficiency with clinical expertise while ensuring that responsibility for diagnosis always remains with the radiologist.
+NeuroTriage AI assists in prioritization, but every diagnosis remains the responsibility of the radiologist.
+This Human-in-the-Loop approach balances AI efficiency with clinical expertise, ensuring patient safety while enabling continuous learning from clinician feedback.